golemfactory/home-tasks/home-tasks/simple-poll.md

 1. **Claim**

    Can be called only if the auction is finished.
-Returns funds to the caller's address.
+Returns locked funds to the caller's address.

 Smart contract should be implemented using solidity.
 Using additional libraries like OpenZeppelin is absolutely ok.